 Without a method of converting the power produced by the engine into useful thrust an aircraft would just be sitting still and creating a lot of noise and not get anywhere.
 In the past, all kinds of different propeller designs were tried: sometimes flat wooden blades, from one bladed counterweighted to multiple blade models rotating at various speeds.

 Most aircraft propellers are nowadays build from a fine selection of materials like wood, metals and carbon or other fibers to form a strong construction.

 Founded in 1997, the DUC Hélice company specializes in the design and manufacture of carbon composite aircraft propellers.
 These are known, due to their aerodynamic blade design, to have a 'constant speed' effect.
-This has been confirmed by Viking Aircraft in flight tests.

 The company has a complete range of propellers developed to equip all types of tractive and propulsive driven aircraft (CNSK / CNRA certified aircraft, 3-axis ultralight, pendulum, gyrocopter, paramotor, glider tug, UAV / UAV, etc.) from 40 up to 210 hp.
 The knowhow in aerodynamics and composite materials makes it possible to offer powerful, silent and robust propellers.

 Since 2016, DUC propellers have been certified by EASA for 100 to 160 hp aircraft and even a 180 hp tug.
 They are also ISO 9001 certified, DUC Hélices controls their production system while guaranteeing a perfect after-sales service.

 The 'constant speed' effect is an aerodynamic effect due to the design of the propeller blades.
 The result of this is to achieve similar performance of a variable pitch propeller (short takeoff, rate of climb and high speed) but with a fixed pitch propeller.
 This effect is not based on the deformation of the blade, only by the aerodynamic shape of the blades.